harrysolutions/univention-corporate-server/doc/architecture/classification.rst

    SSH session.

 Service protocols
-   As soon as actors use any of the services that UCS offers, they access UCS through one of those protocols.
+   As soon as users use any of the services that UCS offers, they access UCS through one of those protocols.
 For example, a user's client requests and IP address through DHCP and later asks for the IP address of the print server.